The Two Sides of Embracing Enterprise Complexity

 - Ubiquitous Language – The jargon/lingo spoken by the people who actually perform the work we’re modeling.

-- Domain – It’s said that a domain is a problem space and the bounded context is the solution space.
+- Domain – Business capability such as HR, sales, manufacturing.
+It’s usually a hierarchy of domains and sub-domains.
+For example, within HR would be payroll and recruiting.
+It’s said that a domain is a problem space and the bounded context is the solution space.

 - Bounded Context – Bounded contexts can span multiple domains.
 What generally defines a bounded context is the presence of a common language and a well-defined business capability.
 Figure 6 shows Accounting, Food Preparation, and Serving.
 We can think of the Serving bounded context as a cross-functional team of hosts, servers, and bussing folks.